 Anu Venkatamaran (2002-2003), worked with Greg Beroza.

-The Thompson Fellowship is awarded every two years, and annually when funds permit, and provides salary and research support for a young scientist of unusual distinction.
-We will next advertise the Fellowship in fall 2017 for a candidate, preferably within two years of receipt of the Ph.D. at the time of application, to start in summer or fall 2018.
+We are not currently recruiting for this position.
+The Thompson Fellowship is typically awarded every two years, and annually when funds permit, and provides salary and research support for a young scientist of unusual distinction.
+We hope to next advertise the Fellowship in fall 2017 for a candidate, preferably within two years of receipt of the Ph.D. at the time of application, to start in summer or fall 2018.

-Applications should include a cover letter, curriculum vita, a statement of research interests, and the names and email addresses of three individuals from whom the search committee can request letters of reference.
-The position will remain open until filled.
+When the position opens, applications should include a cover letter, curriculum vita, a statement of research interests, and the names and email addresses of three individuals from whom the search committee can request letters of reference.
 Questions related to your submission may be directed to Csilla Csaplár